resident-nokia/t-virus/README.md

 bootloader.** When flashing, make sure to select the "Erase Userdata" option, not doing this will most certainly bootloop the phone.

+To update to a newer version without having to erase userdata, download the zipped vendor image from the release page, and flash the image inside in TWRP.

 If you want to go back to stock, simply download the latest firmware from https://bit.ly/nokia-nb1 and flash it with NOST.
 It will revert all changes t-virus made to your phone.